There is nothing more inspiring than influencing others.

 No objective is achieved without goal setting and reflecting on progress.

-As a manager you will need to achieve many goals, be them: sales targets, increasing team productivity or improving client satisfaction to name but a few.
+As a manager or freelancer organizing your business goals you will need to achieve many goals, be them: sales targets, increasing team productivity or improving client satisfaction to name but a few.
 A key component to achieving objectives is visualizing your goals, imagining what that success looks and feels like.
 Thereafter you should do backward planning, working out what specifically you have to do to achieve a goal by a set time period.
 To do backward planning, you need to place your goal at the end with its deadline date and then work backwards, calculating 5-10 sub targets that will be required to be achieved in set moments in order to take you to your final goal.
-Normally if your target was to be achieved within a year, you would set sub targets to be achieved either every month or second month and should work backwards until arriving back at what you need to do today!
-Good backward planning is all about influencing your actions you do day each and everyday.
-Continue reading
+Normally if your target were to be achieved within a year, you would set sub targets to be achieved either every month or second month and should work backwards until arriving back at what you need to do today!
+Good backward planning is all about influencing your actions you do each and everyday.

 Great managers create a culture of professional and personal development